Ueva/vg-ClueScrollHUD/README.md

 ### Can you fix [bug]?

 Probably!
-Please open an issue on the GitHub repository and tag it as a bug report.
+Please [open an issue](https://github.com/Ueva/vg-ClueScrollHUD/issues) on the GitHub repository and tag it as a bug report.

 Bug fixes take priority over feature additions, so I'll try to implement them as soon as I can.

 ### Can you add [feature]?

 Maybe!
-If you have a feature request, please open an issue on the GitHub repository and tag it as a feature request.
+If you have a feature request, please [open an issue](https://github.com/Ueva/vg-ClueScrollHUD/issues) on the GitHub repository and tag it as a feature request.

-The main things that will influence whether or not a feature is added are (1) how useful it is to the community in general, and (2) how much free time I have to work on this project (usually, very little).
+The main things that will influence whether or not a feature is added are (1) how useful it is to the community in general, and (2) how much free time I have to work on this project.

 Of course, the fastest way to get a feature added is to implement it yourself and submit a pull request!